tobiasgerstenberg/homepage/content/home/home.md

 <!-- <br> -->
 <!-- <span style="color:#931512">We'll be starting our work in the Fall 2018. </span> -->

-We'll be starting our work in the Fall of 2018.
+We'll be starting our work in the fall of 2018.